Cooking Gorgeous

 Instructions

-• Finely chop the red peppers and place them in a large bowl along with the freshly squeezed lemon juice, garlic, olive oil, pomegranate molasses, chopped parsley and salt.
+• Finely chop the peppers and add them to a bowl with the lemon juice, garlic, olive oil, pomegranate molasses, parsley, and salt.

-• Place it in a serving bowl and garnish it with some chopped parsley, pomegranate seeds and a drizzle of olive oil.
+• Transfer to a serving bowl.
+Garnish with parsley, pomegranate seeds, and a drizzle of olive oil.

 Notes